 Standard Project Requirements Applicable?
-(Y/N) Timing Implementing Entity Verifying/Monitoring Entity fire regime (i.e., Condition Class 1) considering historic fire return intervals, climate change, and land use constraints.
+(Y/N) Timing Implementing Entity Verifying/Monitoring Entity necessary to reduce hazardous fuels and return the riparian community to a natural fire regime (i.e., Condition Class 1) considering historic fire return intervals, climate change, and land use constraints.
 Only hand application of herbicides approved for use in aquatic environments will be allowed and only during low-flow periods or when seasonal streams are dry.
 The project proponent will notify CDFW when required by California Fish and Game Code Section 1602 prior to implementing any treatment activities in riparian habitats.
 Notification will identify the treatment activities, map the vegetation to be removed, identify the impact avoidance identification methods to be used (e.g., flagging), and appropriate protections for the retention of shaded riverine habitat, including buffers and other applicable measures to prevent erosion into the waterway.
-In consideration of spatial variability of riparian vegetation types and condition and consistent with California Forest Practice Rules Section 916.9(v) (February 2019 version), a different set of vegetation retention standards and protection measures from those specified in the above bullets may be implemented on a site-specific basis if the qualified RPF and the project proponent demonstrate through substantial evidence that alternative design measures provide a more effective means of achieving the treatment goals objectives and would result in effects to the Beneficial Functions of Riparian Zones equal or more favorable than those expected to result from application of the above measures.
-Deviation from the above design specifications, different protection measures and design standards will only be approved when the treatment plan incorporates an evaluation of beneficial functions of the riparian habitat and with written concurrence from CDFW.
-This SPR applies to all treatment activities and treatment types, including treatment maintenance. ■ SPR BIO-5: Avoid Environmental Effects of Type Conversion and Maintain Habitat Function in Chaparral and Coastal Sage Scrub.
+In consideration of spatial variability of riparian vegetation types and condition and consistent with California Forest Practice Rules Section 916.9(v) (February 2019 version), a different set of vegetation retention standards and protection measures from those specified in the above bullets may be implemented on a site-specific basis if the qualified RPF and the project proponent demonstrate through substantial evidence that alternative design measures provide a more effective means of achieving the treatment goals objectives and would result in effects to the Beneficial Functions of Riparian Zones equal or more favorable than those expected to result from application of the above measures and design standards will only be approved when the treatment plan incorporates an evaluation of beneficial functions of the riparian habitat and with written concurrence from CDFW.
+This SPR applies to all treatment activities and treatment types, including treatment maintenance.
+SPR BIO-5: Avoid Environmental Effects of Type Conversion and Maintain Habitat Function in Chaparral and Coastal Sage Scrub.
 The project proponent will design treatment activities to avoid type conversion where native coastal sage scrub and chaparral are present.
 An ecological definition of type conversion is used in the CalVTP PEIR for assessment of environmental effects: a change from a vegetation type dominated by native shrub species that are characteristic of chaparral and coastal sage scrub vegetation alliances to a vegetation type characterized predominantly by weedy herbaceous cover or annual grasslands.
-For the PEIR, type conversion is considered in terms of habitat function, which is defined here as the arrangement and capability of habitat features to provide refuge, food source, and reproduction habitat to plants and Initial Treatment: Y Treatment Maintenance: Y During all treatment activities within chaparral ecosystems.
-See the treatment specifications described in the PSA.
-Northern Sonoma County Fire Protection District Northern Sonoma County Fire Protection District
+For the PEIR, type conversion is considered in terms of habitat function, which is defined here as the arrangement and capability of Initial Treatment: Y Treatment Maintenance: Y During all treatment activities within chaparral ecosystems.
+Chaparral exists, but mostly as a sub-ecosystem of the Oak woodland stands.
+This SPR Northern Sonoma County Fire Protection District Northern Sonoma County Fire Protection District